We’ve been seeing a fair bit of groin issues in our clinic recently! Including one of our own receptionists (who is a soccer superstar) right now!

 If your groin muscles are unhappy and painful, there is a good chance just stretching out aggressively isn’t actually going to leave you feeling much better!

-When you start looking to stretch please do it within a relatively comfortable range for you.
+When you start looking to stretch please do it within a relatively comfortable range of motion for you.
 I would also advocate for something which sees you continuously moving rather then just statically stretching (holding one position)

-- 4 point kneeling (hands and knees)
+- Begin in your starting position of 4 point kneeling (hands and knees)